zzarne/jack/README.md

+# Project status

+This project is for reference only and will not get any new features..
+Please use [this one](https://github.com/jack-cli-cd-ripper/jack) instead.

 # Jack - Rip and encode CDs with one command

 Jack has been developed with one main goal: making OGGs (or MP3s)